Using the Mako Server

 mako -c c:\wwwapps\mymako.conf

 Make sure you can navigate to your 'mywww' app.
-When working, install the server as a service as follows:
+When it works, install the server as a service as follows:

 mako -c c:\wwwapps\mymako.conf -installauto